ScilifelabDataCentre/pathogens-portal/content/english/resources/integrative_outbreak_sim.md

 plotly: true
 ---

-This collaborative project, including 6 PLP partners and the National Veterinary Institute (SVA) (see the [full list of participants](#list-of-participants) below), is designed to simulate an outbreak scenario by dispatching clinical samples that are spiked with unusual microorganisms to the contributing clinical microbiology laboratories.
+This collaborative project, including 6 PLP partners, the National Veterinary Institute (SVA), and the Swedish Defence Research Agency (FOI) (see the [full list of participants](#list-of-participants) below), is designed to simulate an outbreak scenario by dispatching clinical samples that are spiked with unusual microorganisms to the contributing clinical microbiology laboratories.
 These samples are delivered in a manner that facilitates enrichment and mimick authentic patient and wastewater samples.
 The scenarios may encompass complex, potentially zoonotic outbreaks, thus embracing the One Health concept by engaging partners from both human and animal health.

 All project phases will be meticulously documented, and progress updates on the outbreak scenario will be shared via the Swedish Pathogens Portal.
 This approach ensures real-time project monitoring and public accessibility to information.